Cultural norms, traditions and values. Cultural traditions, values, norms

 Aesthetic (beauty, harmony, style, etc.).

 Values are relative, changeable and mobile.
-They are in constant flux and are often re-evaluated within a particular culture.
-The development of culture, its stability are associated with the reproduction, dissemination, preservation and change of values.
+They are in constant flux and are often revalued within a particular culture.
+The development of culture and its stability are associated with the reproduction, dissemination, preservation and change of values.

-The concept of "values" is connected with the concept of "value orientation".
-Value orientation acts as an indicator of a person's spiritual activity at the personal and group level, as well as the socio-psychological formations corresponding to it, which have a positive assessment.
-Indicators of value orientation can be representations, knowledge, interests, motives, needs, ideals, as well as attitudes, stereotypes, etc.
+The concept of “values” is related to the concept of “value orientation”.
+Value orientation acts as an indicator of a person’s spiritual activity at the personal and group level, as well as the corresponding socio-psychological formations that have a positive assessment.
+Indicators of value orientation can be ideas, knowledge, interests, motives, needs, ideals, as well as attitudes, stereotypes, etc.

-cultural norms - certain patterns, rules of behavior, actions, knowledge.
-In the emergence of cultural norms big role play traditional and subliminal moments.
+Cultural norms – certain patterns, rules of behavior, actions, knowledge.
+In the emergence of cultural norms big role traditional and subliminal aspects play.
 In a revised form, cultural norms are embodied in ideology, ethical teachings, and religious concepts.

-Thus, the norms of morality arise in the very practice of mass mutual communication between people.
-Moral norms are brought up daily by force of habit, public opinion, assessments of close people.
+Thus, moral norms arise in the very practice of mass mutual communication between people.
+Moral standards are cultivated daily by force of habit, public opinion, evaluations of loved ones.
 A huge role in the formation of cultural norms characteristic of a given society is played by the approval and condemnation expressed by others.

 Norms perform very important functions in society.
-On the one hand, norms are the duties of one person in relation to another or other persons.
+On the one hand, norms are the duties of one person towards another or other persons.

-On the other hand, norms are expectations: from a person who observes a given norm, others expect quite unambiguous behavior.
+On the other hand, norms are expectations: others expect completely unambiguous behavior from a person who follows a given norm.

 Cultural norms: